daviddalpiaz/r4sl/02-r-intro.md

 - [`R` Tutorial](http://www.r-tutor.com/) by Chi Yau.
     - A combination reference and tutorial for `R` basics.
 - [`R` Programming for Data Science](https://bookdown.org/rdpeng/rprogdatascience/) by Roger Peng
+    - A great text for `R` programming beginners.
+Discusses `R` from the ground up, highlighting programming details we might not discuss.

 ## Intermediate References

 - [`R` for Data Science](http://r4ds.had.co.nz/) by Hadley Wickham and Garrett Grolemund.
     - Similar to Advanced `R`, but focuses more on data analysis, while still introducing programming concepts.
-At the time of writing, currently under development.
+Especially useful for working in the [tidyverse](http://tidyverse.org/).
 - [The Art of `R` Programming](https://www.nostarch.com/artofr.htm) by Norman Matloff.
     - Gentle introduction to the programming side of `R`.
 (Whereas we will focus more on the data analysis side.)
 A [free electronic version](http://vufind.carli.illinois.edu/vf-uiu/Record/uiu_6955421) is available through the Illinois library.